Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_mi_ad_auth_arm_template/_index.md

   - _Azure Arc Data Controller_ - The data controller that is now deployed on the Kubernetes cluster.

-  > **NOTE: Azure resource will not be created for SQL Managed Instance with AD authentication created in the scenario using YAML.
-Azure resources are created only when using ARM template or deployed SQL Managed Instance using Azure Portal**.
+  > **Note:** Azure resource will not be created for SQL Managed Instance with AD authentication created in the scenario using YAML.
+Azure resources are created only when using ARM template or deployed SQL Managed Instance using the Azure portal.

   ![Screenshot showing additional Azure resources in the resource group](./27.png)

 - As part of the automation, SQL Server Management Studio and Azure Data Studio is installed along with the _Azure Data CLI_, _Azure CLI_, _Azure Arc_ and the _PostgreSQL_ extensions.
 Open Azure Data Studio to connect to SQL Managed Instance using AD authentication.

-  > **NOTE: As part of the automation SQL Managed Instance and PostgreSQL database connections are pre-created with SQL endpoints in Azure Data Studio.**
+  > **Note:** As part of the automation SQL Managed Instance and PostgreSQL database connections are pre-created with SQL endpoints in Azure Data Studio.

   ![Screenshot showing SQL Managed Instance endpoints and database server credentials](./28.png)